Pierre-Lannoy/wp-mailarchiver/README.md

 * to external alerting services, like Pushover or Slack;
 * to external logging services, like Logentries / insightOps or Loggly;
 * to system loggers, like Syslog or Fluentd;

+> __MailArchiver__ is part of [PerfOps One](https://perfops.one/), a suite of free and open source WordPress plugins dedicated to observability and operations performance.

 __MailArchiver__ is a free and open source plugin for WordPress.
 It integrates many other free and open source works (as-is or modified).
 Please, see 'about' tab in the plugin settings to see the details.